VIRGINIA - HOSPITAL MANDATORY REPORTING GUIDE

 Trigger: Reasonable suspicion of child abuse or neglect.

-Who Must Report: Mandated reporters including hospital staff.
+Who Must Report: Mandated reporters, including hospital staff.

 Deadline: Immediately.

-Destination: DSS or law enforcement.
+Destination: Department of Social Services (DSS) or law enforcement.

 Citation: Va.
 Code § 63.2-1509.